National September 11 Memorial & Museum: Design

 In January 2004, Reflecting Absence, by architect Michael Arad of Handel Architects and landscape architect Peter Walker, was selected from 5,201 entries from 63 countries as the winner of the LMDC's design competition.
 Two 1 acre pools with the largest man-made waterfalls in the United States comprise the footprints of the Twin Towers, symbolizing the loss of life and the physical void left by the attacks.
 The waterfalls are intended to mute the sounds of the city, making the site a contemplative sanctuary.
 Landscape architect Peter Walker planted many parts of the memorial with white oaks.
 More than 400 swamp white oak trees fill the Memorial plaza, enhancing the site's reflective nature.

 Pedestrian simulations tested the memorial's design.
 The pedestrian-modeling program Legion was used to simulate visitor utilization of the space, and its design was tweaked to prevent bottlenecks.
 The fountain was engineered by Delta Fountains.

-WSP Cantor Seinuk was the structural engineer, Jaros, Baum & Bolles provided MEP engineering, and Lend Lease served as construction manager.
+WSP Cantor Seinuk was the structural engineer, Jaros, Baum & Bolles provided MEP engineering, and Lendlease served as construction manager.